No. 11 Alabama holds off Arkansas comeback, wins 24-21 to stay perfect in SEC

 The Tide remained the only SEC West team without a league loss, but they’re not coming in dominant fashion.
 Alabama had to recover a late onside kick to hold on for a 26-20 win over Texas A&M a week ago.
 This time the offense recovered from three straight three-and-out possessions to milk the final 5:19 off the clock.

-“There’s a difference between beating the other team and winning the game,” Tide coach Nick Saban said.
-That, he says, is a matter of discipline and executing the whole way not just in spurts.

-“Hopefully we can learn how to beat the other team, not just to win the game but beat the other team,” Saban said.
-“We had the resilience to take the clock at the end of the game and not give them the ball back.”
+“We had the resilience to take the clock at the end of the game and not give them the ball back,” Tide coach Nick Saban said after picking up his 200th career win.
+“Hopefully we can learn how to beat the other team, not just win the game but beat the other team.”

 The Razorbacks (2-5, 0-4) dropped their fifth straight game but not before putting a scare into the Tide.